 Similarly, we can define \emph{mean Li-Yorke $\delta$-scrambled set} and \emph{mean Li-Yorke $\delta$-chaos}.

-We say that a dynamical system $(X,T)$ is \emph{mean Li-Yorke sensitive} if there exists $\delta>0$ such that for any $x\in X$ and $\eps>0$ there exists $y\in X$ with $d(x,y)<\eps$ such that $(x,y)$ is mean Li-Yorke $\delta$-scrambled.
+We say that a dynamical system $(X,T)$ is \emph{mean Li-Yorke sensitive} if there exists some $\delta>0$ such that, for every $x\in X$ and $\eps>0$, there exists some $y\in X$ with $d(x,y)<\eps$ such that $(x,y)$ is mean Li-Yorke $\delta$-chaotic.
 It is clear that every mean Li-Yorke sensitive system is mean sensitive.

 Similar to Proposition~\ref{prop:dense-delta-scrambled}, according to Lemmas~\ref{lem:mean-prox-G-delta} and~\ref{lem:mean-sen-eq-cond} we have the following result.